bradyoo12/mslearn-dotnetmicroservices/README.md

 1. You will need to add the **Dockerfile** to the web API in the backend folder.
 1. And add the **docker-compose.yml** file to the root folder.

-Along with the necessary Docker commands for building an image and running Docker compose as well.

-Check out the Learn module to find out all about [Building your first microservice in .NET](https://docs.microsoft.com/learn/modules/dotnet-microservices).